-Lamp House Music offers a fun, safe and creative environment for pupils of all ages in which to develop their understanding and appreciation for music.
+Lamp House Music offers a fun, safe and creative environment for pupils of all ages, in which to develop an understanding and appreciation of music.

 Guitar / Bass Guitar / Piano / Music Theory

 Luke studies Guitar with a focus on jazz but he also has a keen interest for folk and contemporary acoustic guitar playing as well as rock/pop/blues electric guitar playing.
 Luke also studies jazz piano but started out learning and working through the traditional classical piano grades.